Distran is a spin-off from the Autonomous System Lab, ETH Zurich, developing advanced acoustic sensors for industrial applications.

 Back in 2011, two engineers, Joël Busset and Florian Perrodin, developed a camera at ETH Zurich, the world’s 4th best university for engineering and technology (Top Universities, 2020), that was able to locate sounds, in order to help locate and save people trapped in debris after disaster.

 The acoustic camera was able to produce high-definition images in real-time, a breakthrough for real-world applications.
-With the support of the Autonomous System Lab, the two founders were able to convince the jury of the ETH Pioneer Fellowship to give them the initial amount of money necessary to develop a first product and find commercial partners.
+With the support of the Autonomous System Lab, the two founders were able to convince the jury of the ETH Pioneer Fellowship to give them the initial funds necessary to develop the first product and find commercial partners.

-A few years later, the company was founded and two first strong partnerships with Alstom and RUAG allowed the founders to improve the technology and adapt it to the ultrasonic frequencies.
-A new device was designed and tested in power plants which resulted in multiple success stories, saving hundreds of thousands of euros to the plant owners, not counting the strong positive impact on the environment of the findings, through reduction of greenhouse gas emissions and energy savings.
+A few years later, the company was founded, and its first two strong partnerships with Alstom and RUAG allowed the founders to improve the technology and adapt it to ultrasonic frequencies.
+A new device was designed and tested in power plants which resulted in multiple success stories, saving hundreds of thousands of euros for the plant owners, not counting the strong positive impact on the environment through the reduction of greenhouse gas emissions and energy savings.

-Distran counts now more than 15 people and keep a strong focus on R&D, developing novel algorithms to improve ultrasound imaging.
-Ultrasound cameras are assembled and tested in-house in Zurich and Distran is able to support customers worldwide.
+Currently, Distran employs more than 20 people and keeps a strong focus on R&D, developing novel algorithms to improve ultrasound imaging.
+Ultrasound cameras are assembled and tested in-house in Zurich.
+Distran is able to support customers worldwide.